Among the exiles in Babylon, Ezekiel shows that Israel deserved judgment while acknowledging that God’s justice creates hope for the future.

 The Dry Bones

-God transports Ezekiel to a valley filled will bones of fallen Israelites.
+God transports Ezekiel to a valley filled with the bones of fallen Israelites.
 Can these bones live?
-Yes, according to God's living Word.
-New hearts are prophesied.
+Yes, but only by God's Spirit who can renew hearts.

 New Garden Temple

 An angel shows Ezekiel a new temple, new earth, and renewed creation.
-God has not forgotten His people, and will make all things new again.
+God has not forgotten his people, and he will make all things new again.

 Tim Mackie & Aeron Sullivan